scale-tone/durable-mvc-samples/universal-tracker/README.md

 # Prerequisites
 * [Azure Functions Core Tools](https://www.npmjs.com/package/azure-functions-core-tools) **globally** installed on your devbox.
 * An instance of Azure SignalR Service [configured in Serverless mode](https://docs.microsoft.com/en-us/azure/azure-signalr/concept-service-mode#serverless-mode).
+* (optionally) An [Azure Maps account](https://docs.microsoft.com/en-us/azure/azure-maps/how-to-manage-authentication#manage-and-rotate-shared-keys).
+If Azure Maps subscription key is not provided, geo coordinates will be rendered as strings.

 # How to run locally